Water Docs at School

-- Spring 2022 - virtual recognition day and award presentations
+- Jun: virtual film festival recognition day and award presentations

-A FREE interactive virtual event series (Oct-Nov, 2021) designed to ENGAGE students in local water issues, EQUIP them with the skills needed to make change and EMPOWER them to take action!
+A FREE interactive virtual event series designed to ENGAGE students in local water issues, EQUIP them with the skills needed to make change and EMPOWER them to take action!

 The Forum includes: